 This MD&A contains "forward-looking information" within the meaning of applicable securities laws in Canada.
 Forward-looking information may relate to our future financial outlook and anticipated events or results and may include information regarding our financial position, business strategy, growth strategies, budgets, operations, financial results, taxes, dividend policy, plans and objectives.
 Particularly, information regarding our expectations of future results, performance, achievements, prospects or opportunities or the markets in which we operate is forward-looking information.
-In some cases, forward-looking information can be identified by the use of forward-looking terminology such as "plans", "targets", "expects" or "does not expect", "is expected", "an opportunity exists", "budget", "scheduled", "estimates", "outlook", "forecasts", "projection", "prospects", "strategy", "intends", "anticipates", "does not anticipate", "believes", or variations of such words and phrases or state that certain actions, events or results "may", "could", "would", "might", "will", "will be taken", "occur" or "be achieved".
+In some cases, forwardlooking information can be identified by the use of forward-looking terminology such as "plans", "targets", "expects" or "does not expect", "is expected", "an opportunity exists", "budget", "scheduled", "estimates", "outlook", "forecasts", "projection", "prospects", "strategy", "intends", "anticipates", "does not anticipate", "believes", or variations of such words and phrases or state that certain actions, events or results "may", "could", "would", "might", "will", "will be taken", "occur" or "be achieved".
 In addition, any statements that refer to expectations, intentions, projections or other characterizations of future events or circumstances contain forward-looking information.
-Statements containing forward-looking information are not historical facts but instead represent management's expectations, estimates and projections regarding future events or circumstances.
+Statements containing forwardlooking information are not historical facts but instead represent management's expectations, estimates and projections regarding future events or circumstances.

 Some of the information contained in this MD&A is forward-looking information.
+Such information includes, but is not limited to, the Company's operations following the Flome Transaction and the oceansix Transaction, expansion of Company's market, Company's operational plans, the transfer of the Company's manufacturing facility from Israel to Europe.
 This information is based on management's assumptions and beliefs, which we believe to be reasonable in light of the information currently available to us, and is made as of the date of this MD&A. There can be no assurance that such information will prove to be accurate, as actual results and future events could differ materially from those anticipated.
 However, we do not undertake to update any such forward-looking information as a result of new information, future events or otherwise, except as may be required under applicable securities laws.
 Accordingly, readers should not place undue reliance on forward-looking information, which speaks only as of the date made.
 Actual results and the timing of events may differ materially from those anticipated in this MD&A as a result of various factors.